 In the case of death, injury, or disappearance, this report must be filed within 48 hours of the accident, or within 10 days in the case of property damage alone.

 If you or a loved one has been injured in a watercraft accident, it is important that you retain a capable and experienced law firm.
 This should be done as soon as possible after an accident so that the incident can be investigated and evidence can be secured before it disappears or is altered.
 It is important to hire a lawyer with the resources to retain investigators and accident reconstruction experts to help determine the causes of the accident.
 If you would like to schedule a free consultation, please call us at (800) 644-8000 or email us.

 What Exactly is Personal Injury?

-Owners and operators of boats are required to follow both state and federal law in the maintenance and operation of their vessels.
+Owners and operators are required to follow both state and federal law in the maintenance and operation of their vessels.
 California law prohibits the operation of any vessel in a reckless or negligent manner so as to endanger the life, limb, or property of any person.
 This includes, among other things, operating near or through areas used by swimmers or divers, operating in such a manner that a vessel must abruptly swerve or cut speed in order to avoid a collision, or operating erratically.
 California law also prohibits operating a vessel at an improper speed.
-An improper speed is one which is not reasonable and prudent based upon boating traffic, weather conditions, visibility, or other potential hazards.
+An improper speed is one which is not reasonable and prudent based upon traffic, weather conditions, visibility, or other potential hazards.
 California law further prohibits passengers from riding on the bow, gunwales, or any other place where there is a danger of falling overboard.
 It is also illegal to operate a vessel in an unsafe condition so as to endanger the occupants of the vessel or others on the waterway.
 Unsafe conditions include having an inadequate number of life jackets or fire extinguishers, failing to display navigation lights, fuel leaks, inadequate ventilation, and an excessive accumulation of water in the bilge.